Club: SV Werder Bremen | Opening: 1909 | Capacity: 42,100 (10,000 standing)

 From the main railway station you can take tram 10.
 Take the tram in the direction of the Sebaldsbrück and get off at stop St-Jürgen-Straße (10-minute journey).
 It is a 10-minute walk to the stadium from there, or change to tram 3 to get one stop closer.

 On matchdays the area around the stadium is closed off for cars.
 The club offers various shuttle services from designated parking areas.
 Signs are posted from the access roads.

 There is also a shuttle service by boat that runs from various points along the river Weser.

 Tickets for Werder Bremen games can be bought online, by phone +49 (0) 1805 937 337, or at the Ticket Center at the stadium.

-Werder typically sell out about half of all home matches per season, but for most matches tickets will be easily available in pre-sale.
+Werder typically sell out about half of all home matches per season, but for most matches tickets will be easily available if bought in advance.

 Werder Bremen offer guided stadium tours that include the away dressing room, the press conference room and VIP areas, and are concluded with the Werder museum (WUSEUM).
 The tour lasts 60 to 90 minutes and a further 15 to 45 minutes can be spent at the museum.

 Tours require a minimum of 10 participants.
 Email email@example.com or call +49 (0) 1805 937 337 to find out about dates and hours, and to make reservations.
 The tour costs €6.00.